Bucharest Bucuresti, Romania Travel Guide

 Bucharest has an affordable travel experience compared to many Western European capitals, with costs varying by travel style.

 The official currency is the Romanian Leu (plural Lei), symbolized as RON or L. ATMs are widely available, accepting major international debit and credit cards.
-Banks and official exchange offices ("Casa de Schimb") offer competitive rates.
+Banks and official exchange offices ("Casa de Schimb") offer affordable rates.
 Always avoid unofficial street money exchangers.
 Major credit and debit cards (Visa, Mastercard) enjoy broad acceptance in most urban establishments.
 Carry some cash for smaller purchases or places that prefer cash.

 Tipping is customary in Romania and appreciated for good service.

-Recommendations and precautions to take before and during your visit.
+Suggestions and precautions to take before and during your visit.

 Travel insurance is highly advisable for all travelers, covering medical emergencies, trip cancellation, or lost luggage.
 Review policy details carefully.
 Consider SafetyWing.
 Dial 112 for all emergencies (Police, Ambulance, Fire).
 For flight issues, AirHelp might assist with compensation for delays/cancellations.